JamalMulla/JSS/README.md

 Requirements:

+* C++
 * Cmake
 * Conan
-* OpenCV

-Works on both Linux and Windows as long as Conan and OpenCV is installed.
-OpenCV has to be properly installed on your system.
-Not handled by Conan due to weird linking issues.

 Composed of two parts: the simulation library and the architecture you're simulating.
 The existing CMakeLists.txt will build the library first and then the SCAMP-5 architecture.

 # Compile time options